-- 1. Open the Save Report dialog - In the Printing Conditions library, select the printing condition and click the Save Report button

-Save Report in the bottom toolbar
+- 1. Open the Save Report dialog - In the Printing Conditions library, select the Printing Condition and click the Save Report button save Report in the bottom toolbar

-- In the Printing Conditions library, right-click the printing condition and select Save Report... - Open the printing condition and click the Save Report... button in the lower right corner. - 2.
+- In the Printing Conditions library, right-click the Printing Condition and select Save Report... - Open the Printing Condition and click the Save Report... button in the lower right corner. - 2.
 Specify the folder where you want to save - a) Click Browse - b) select the folder - c) click Save - 3.
 Specify a File name.
-The default name will be: name of printing condition_Report.pdf - 4.
-Select a different Banner, for example if you want to add your logo on the report. - a) Click Browse

-- b) Browse to the location and select the file - c) click Open
+The default name will be: name of printing condition\Report.pdf - 4.
+Select a different Banner, e.g. if you want to add your logo on the report. - a) Click Browse - b) Browse to the location and select the file - c) click Open